Devonta Smith Player Prop Bets for NFL Week 12 | Philadelphia vs. New York 11/28/2021

 Season Stats

-- Smith has 46 catches (74 targets) and paces the Eagles with 664 receiving yards (60.4 ypg) plus four touchdowns.

-- So far this season, 22.9% of the 323 passes thrown by his team have gone Smith's way.

-- Smith (five red zone targets) has been the recipient of 11.1% of his team's 45 red zone pass attempts.
+- Smith has seen the ball thrown his way five times in the red zone this season, 11.1% of his team's 45 red zone pass attempts.

-- The Eagles have called a pass in 48.9% of their plays from scrimmage this year while staying on the ground 51.1% of the time.
-This offensive attack ranks seventh in the NFL in points scored.
+- The Eagles, who rank seventh in the NFL in points scored, have attempted a pass 48.9% of the time while running the football 51.1% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Smith's matchup with the Giants.